darthmaim/gw2builds/lib/gw2be-build-string/docs/serialization.md

 - If the block data contains only zeroes (and no actual data), it is skipped in the serialized result to save space
 - The block contains values that are stored with the least amount of bits required, and are saved in the given order of the array
-  - If the value is an enum, the amount of bits required is taken from the maximum enum value possible
+  - If the value is an enum, the amount of bits required is taken from the maximum enum value possible (unless noted otherwise in the enums section above)
   - Otherwise it's determined beforehand and available in the list of storage type bits above
 - The values are stored right after another with the most significant bit first
 - The blocks are aligned to byte-boundaries; it adds zero-padding at the end if the block isn't aligned